adainrivers/nw-tradingpost-price-extractor/README.md

-# This tool is no longer under active development.
+# This tool might not be compliant with the NW TOS and you might banned for using it.
+So, use it at _**your own risk**_.

 # Screenshot Parser
 Easy to use TP screenshot parser.